DevalPatelDevloper/RadzenBlazorApplication/README.md

-﻿# ✅ RadzenBlazorApplication - Proof of Concept
-This repository presents a fully functional Proof of Concept (PoC) for a modular Blazor Server application built using the Radzen Blazor VSIX Template.
+﻿# ✅ Radzen Blazor VSIX Template Application - Proof of Concept This repository presents a fully functional Proof of Concept (PoC) for a modular Blazor Server application built using the Radzen Blazor VSIX Template.
 It showcases how to scaffold and extend Blazor apps using Radzen’s rich component library and project structure.

 # 📋 Prerequisites